An Essay Featured in The Conflict of Mind by O.G. Rose

 No one likes to put themselves on trial.
 And why suffer actualization when we could live happily and heroically in speculation?
 Is it not better to be like the investor who maintains (perpetual) debt in order to speculate off of it?
 It is irrational to put ourselves on stage, unless that is we know completely for sure that actualization will “unveil” us to be right.
 But the nature of “flip moments” is such that no one can have that total certainty, and hence everyone must exist in a state where actualizing a “flip moment” is, in a way, irrational, at least in regard to a person’s self-image.
 As long as the person can maintain his or her current state of being, status, and happiness without acting, it seems always best to avoid actualization.
 The risk is too great; the payout, likely no better than what is lived before the risk.
 And yet it is still true that sometimes, to solve the crises of the world, we have to irrationally face a risky “flip moment” that “unveils” that our choice was “always” the right or wrong thing to do.

 In conclusion, the main goals of this paper have been to argue for the existence of “flip moments” and to enable us to be more capable of discussing and disagreeing with one another, aware that our disagreements are often based around a belief of what will occur during a “flip moment.”
-Understanding “flip moments,” I hope, will make us more objective thinkers, and taking them into account will hopefully help us construct more accurate worldviews, and better equip us to understand why people disagree.
-Grasping that all (logically) consistent arguments “work” before but not necessarily after a “flip moment” will help us understand why we disagree with others, and also enable us to understand that a person who “proves” a case can still be ultimately wrong.
+Understanding “flip moments,” I hope, will make us more objective thinkers, and taking them into account will hopefully help us construct more accurate worldviews and better equip us to understand why people disagree.
+Grasping that all (logically) consistent arguments “work” before but not necessarily after a “flip moment” will help us understand why we disagree with others and why a person who “proves” a case can still be proven ultimately wrong.

 We need to develop dynamic thinking; we need to become comfortable with potentiality and overcome “reality prejudice.”
 The world isn’t “necessarily” or “always” the way it is, only feels such: the world is realized “out of” potentiality.
 Failure to learn to think in terms of potentials has taken from us the capacity to understand “the ground” out of which life sprouts.
 Consequently, our flowers of thought are without soil; they lack ground to support them.